min2ha/ukwa-site/content/target/61597/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Brexit attacks on civil service are reminiscent of 'pre-war Nazi Germany’

 Ex-cabinet secretary Andrew Turnbull attacks tactics of leading Brexiteers who had accused Whitehall of sabotaging UK’s exit from EU